 You've conquered your demons and made cheese- good for you!!
-(If you haven't yet made cheese, join one of our classes in SF & Oakland or check out our home cheesemaking kits - you won't regret it).
+(If you haven't yet made cheese, subscribe to our YouTube channel, join one of our cheesemaking classes in Berkeley, CA or check out our home cheesemaking kits - you won't regret it).
 Now you find yourself with a pound of delicious homemade cheese and three quarts of whey!
 What to do with all that protein-rich goodness?

-First, some things to know about whey: Whey is milk with the fats and solids pulled out (the solids are now in your cheese).
-It's primarily water but also contains lactose (milk sugar) which is water soluble and ends up draining off with the whey - for the lactose-intolerant, beware.
+First, some things to know about whey: Whey is milk with most of the fats and solids removed (those should now in your cheese).
+It's primarily water but also contains whey protein and lactose (milk sugar) which is water soluble and ends up draining off with the whey - for the lactose-intolerant, beware.

-However, the most valuable ingredient in whey is the whey protein.
-Milk contains two types of protein - casein and whey proteins.
-Most of the casein ends up in your cheese and most of the whey protein ends up in the whey, as you would guess based on the name.
+The most valuable ingredient in whey is the whey protein.
+Milk contains two types of protein - caseins and whey proteins.
+Most of the casein ends up in your cheese and most of the whey protein (which is also water soluable) ends up in the whey, as you would guess based on the name.

 In the early days of large-scale cheesemaking, cheesemakers would have to be creative to find uses for their whey.
-Early on-farm cheesemakers fed it directly back to the animals as a protein source, of course, but once cheesemaking became industrial and moved off the farm, the industry had to find another way to dispose of all that "waste".
+Farmstead cheesemakers have commonly fed it directly back to the animals as a protein source, of course, and many still do.
+But once cheesemaking became industrial and moved off the farm, the industry had to find another way to dispose of all that "waste".

 - Super Rich Homemade Stock- Save up your bones and/or veggie trimmings (you can keep them in the freezer for a few weeks until you have enough).
 When you have what you need, cover the bones and trimmings with whey instead of water, bring to a boil then simmer on low a couple of hours to extract the flavor.
 Strain out the bones and trimmings and reduce the liquid until it's about half or even a third of its starting volume.
 Be sure to tasted for salt since reducing it will increase the saltiness.
 Freeze in ice cube trays and use as needed in place of bouillon or stock.
 DELICIOUS!